rasterio/rasterio/docs/masks.rst

 .. image:: https://www.dropbox.com/s/sg7qejccih5m4ah/RGB.byte.jpg?dl=1

-Metadata in the dataset declares that values of 0 shall be interpreted as invalid data or *nodata* pixels.
+Metadata in the dataset declares that values of 0 will be interpreted as invalid data or *nodata* pixels.
 In, e.g., merging the image with adjacent scenes, we'd like to ignore the nodata pixels and have only valid image data in our final mosaic.